AP Road Trip: In Mississippi, Black voters face many hurdles

 One night in early October we stopped the car along the road and I stepped out.
 The songs of crickets filled the air.
 In the distance, I could hear the occasional truck driving past on Highway 19.

+“Anything that increases the ‘costs’ of voting - the time it takes, the effort it takes - that tends to decrease voter turnout,” said Conor Dowling, a professor of political science at the University of Mississippi.
+“And there is evidence that some of these burdens are disproportionately felt by minority voters.”

+Mississippi also has widespread poverty.
+Nearly one-third of Black people here live below the poverty line, more than double the rate for white people, which means taking a day off work to vote can be too expensive.

-Then there are felony voting restrictions, which in Mississippi have disenfranchised almost 16 percent of the Black population, researchers say.
-That compares to just 5 percent in nearby Missouri, another deeply Republican state, according to the Sentencing Project.
+Then there are the felony voting restrictions, which in Mississippi have disenfranchised almost 16% of the Black population, researchers say — compared to just 5% in nearby Missouri, another deeply Republican state.
+The Southern Poverty Law Center calls Mississippi's restrictions a holdover from an old state constitution designed specifically to disenfranchise Black voters.

+Demarkio Pritchett, who said he was convicted as a teenager of drug possession “and some other stuff,” understands that.

+A lanky 29-year-old Black man now out of prison, he lives with his grandmother in Jackson, the state capital, in a poor neighborhood of battered houses with peeling paint, small well-kept homes and empty lots overgrown with trees and kudzu.
+His grandmother’s house, which manages to be both neat and battered, has an election sign out front for Mike Espy, a Black Democrat running for the U.S. Senate.

 Anthony Boggan sometimes votes, but is sitting it out this year, disgusted at the choices.